Pork Chop Barley Bake

 - Orange slices and fresh rosemary, optional

-- Transfer to a greased 13-in. x 9-in. baking dish.
+- Transfer to a greased 13x9-in. baking dish.
 In a large skillet, brown pork chops on both sides in remaining butter.
 Sprinkle with salt and pepper.
 Arrange over barley mixture.

 - Combine glaze ingredients; brush half over chops.
 Cover and bake at 350° for 45 minutes.
 Uncover; brush with remaining glaze.
-Bake 15 minutes longer or until a meat thermometer reads 160°.
+Bake 15 minutes longer or until a thermometer reads 160°.
 Garnish with orange and rosemary if desired.
-Yield: 6 servings.

 I can't really rate this recipe, since I made many changes,but I wanted to give my take on it.
 First, I dont like "sweet" meat, but I love barley.
 It seemed like it would go nicely with pork.
 I made the barley as directed, except I didnt add orange juice.
 I just used chicken broth in its place.
 I also sprinkled a little sage in while cooking to make it a little more savory.
 I did not make the glaze.
 Just baked without it.
 It turned out wonderful!
 For those who like the sweetness of oranges and marmalade on their meat, this would be a keeper.
 For those who dont, make it without, and it's still a keeper!